 The main pain points we established were:

 The initial bulk of the work involved removing sections that were no longer useful.
 After that, I updated the remaining content to align with the platform's design system.
-Once the initial redesign was complete, our team met with another customer success manager to gather feedback.
-The response was positive, but they expressed a need for a notification center where users could check important updates on the dashboard.
-This introduced a new pain point that we needed to address.

 I then returned to the wireframes and added a new notification center for users.
 I also increased the size of the headers and text to improve legibility on such a content-dense page.
 The final component the team decided to add was a benchmark comparison feature, which allows users to set sales goals for the company, individual salespeople, and more.